Effectively organize your Quality Management System

-ISO 9001:2015, is the most commonly used and popular standard for Quality Management Systems (QMS).
-It is issued by the International Organization for Standardization (ISO) which is a federation of national standard bodies of more than 160 countries which are collectively entrusted with the responsibility of preparing International Standards.
-The ISO 9001 was first publised in 1987.
+ISO 9001:2015 is the most commonly used and popular standard for Quality Management Systems (QMS).
+It is issued by the International Organization for Standardization (ISO) which is a federation of national standard bodies of more than 160 countries that are collectively entrusted with the responsibility of preparing International Standards.
+The ISO 9001 was first published in 1987.

 Why ISO 9001 Certification?

 The ISO 9001 family of standards is the international standard that lists out requirements for QMS.
 It provides a process-oriented approach in order to help organizations to achieve effective quality management.
 The certification ensures the quality of goods and services of a company and thus provides credibility to the company as compared to its competitors.